roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-03 ****** byLifeisgood21© The restaurant I picked was a nice one that was known for its food and its quiet ambience.
+The restaurant I picked was a nice one that was known for its food and its quiet ambience.
 I pulled in and noted that the parking lot was about half full indicating that it wouldn't be too busy inside.
 I parked and helped my two sluts out.
 They both slid out and the seat made their dresses ride up exposing their naked asses.
 There was one older couple that was walking by who saw them before they had a chance to adjust their clothing.
 The man stared, open mouthed, at the two sexy sluts accompanying me and their naked asses.
 His wife was pissed and dragged him away smacking him on the face in disgust.
 Once Vic and Jenny had adjusted their dresses and covered their ass cheeks back up I led them to the entrance, one slut on each arm.

  I opened the door and ushered the girls in.
 The hostess and her assistant looked up at us and openly stared for a second before asking us what kind of table we would like.
 I asked for a corner booth and the assistant hostess led us to our table in a dimly lit corner of the restaurant.
 The table was a mid- sized booth that could seat at least six and had two candles for light.
 There were partitioned half walls separating the dining areas and while there were other booths in our section only two were actually occupied so we had a bit of privacy.
 The hostess pointed to our booth and laid the menus on the table telling us that our waiter, Eric, would be around shortly.
 I thanked her and slid into the booth all the way to the middle while Jenny and Vic slid in on either side of me.
 With the dim lighting of the restaurant, even though there were people around us, it was hard to see us in the back of our booth unless someone was right in front of us.